Peru, Chancay Painted Cotton Panel with Four Abstract Figures and Symbols

 Peru, Chimu Tapestry Panel with 18 Ducks in Profile

 This tapestry features 18 ducks in profile, and arranged in three rows, each oriented in the same direction.
 Each duck has one wing stylized in the shape of a single feather and the other behind its head.
 There is delicate detailing in the feet and tail feathers.
+The panel is mounted in a Plexiglas box.
+The framer used an adhesive to attach the weaving to the ivory cotton ground; it should not be removed from the stretcher.

 Media: Textile